aureola-codes/awesome-accessories/README.md

 - [Unity Addressables](https://docs.unity3d.com/Manual/com.unity.addressables.html)
 - [Unity TextMeshPro](https://docs.unity3d.com/Manual/com.unity.textmeshpro.html)

+Enable the Addressables module by navigating to `Asset Management` -> `Addressables` -> `Groups` and click on `Create Addressables Settings`.
+This will create a new `AddressableAssetSettings` asset in your project.
+You can now use the module in your project.

 **Note:** You need to install SimpleJSON manually using my fork.

-This package should work in all currently supported Unity versions.
-Please let me know, if you run into any compatibility issues.

 ## Installation